 UWF maintains a university license agreement for an online text matching service called Turnitin.
 At my discretion, I may use the Turnitin service to evaluate the originality of student papers.
 I may employ other services and techniques to evaluate your work for evidence of appropriate authorship practices as needed.

 Evaluating Originality Reports

 When a paper or excerpt is submitted to Turnitin, an originality report is created.
 This report tells the instructor what percentage of text strings in the paper match text strings in other sources found in the Turnitin database.
 The originality report provides links to all sources of matching text strings to enable the instructor to review and evaluate the suspected content.
-Instructors should evaluate the quality of the originality report and use their profesional judgment to determine if the similarities identified represent plagiarized text.
+Instructors should evaluate the quality of the originality report and use their professional judgment to determine if the similarities identified represent plagiarized text.
 The originality report shows all matches, even those in which students may have cited the text properly.
 Faculty should examine the identified text to determine whether plagiarism has occurred.